markwest1972/smart-security-camera/aws-lambda-functions/evaluate-rekognition-labels/readme.md

 ### IAM Role

-Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AmazonSESFullAccess" and "AWSLambdaBasicExecutionRole" permissions.
+Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AWSLambdaBasicExecutionRole" permission.

 ### Upload to AWS